Gman-Superfly/AKIRA/DESIGN_DECISIONS.md

 **Why τ = 1.0 (not higher):**

 1. **Sharp responses needed:** Edge detection requires decisive attention to strong gradients
-2. **Not geometric:** Band 6 doesn't query "what is this edge?" — it just detects "there IS an edge"
+2. **Not geometric:** Band 6 doesn't query "what is this edge?", it just detects "there IS an edge"
 3. **Fast gating:** Acts as signal gate for lower bands ("is there anything here to process?")
 4. **Balance:** τ = 1.0 is sharp enough for detection but not brittle